-\\iv.\Develop a-joint Town/Village physicalmaster plans to enhance the appearance and function of the village gateways.
-Such A master plans -should identify desired and intended land use patterns, densities, building forms, transitional elements, and green space in the village gateway areas.
+- iv.
+Develop physical plans to enhance the appearance and function of the village gateways.
+Such plans should identify desired and intended land use patterns, densities, building forms, transitional elements, and green space in the village gateway areas.
 The goal is to provide for incremental growth through a logical extension of the Village's traditional street and sidewalk network to neighboring parcels in the Town.
-Along the main traffic corridors, an additional the goal is to address signage, landscaping and other ways to improve the physical appearance of the gateways.

-\\\\\v.
-Use the rural-to-urban transect-concepts as a basis for implementingconceptual tool for understanding The Plan.
-This e-Plan (as well as previous plans) is predicated upon the desire to protect the rural nature of the town, and to channel housing, retail and industrial development toward targeted areas, the Village and the northern hamlets in particular.
-The existing system of Clear demarcations of distinguishing rural zones from village and hamlet zones is essentially the same as the Transect, although it does not use that terminology.
-It provides a sense of order and logical boundariesy for different parts of those traveling through the community.
-New cCommercial development should continue to shall be directed primarily exclusively to the northern hamlets and the areas core downtown area of the Village zoned for commercial uses (the existing "C" and "D" districts).
+Along the main traffic corridors, an additional goal is to address signage, landscaping and other ways to improve the physical appearance of the gateways. - Use the rural-to-urban transect as a conceptual tool for understanding The Plan.
+This Plan (as well as previous plans) is predicated upon the desire to protect the rural nature of the town, and to channel housing, retail and industrial development toward targeted areas, the Village and the northern hamlets in particular.
+The existing system of distinguishing rural zones from village and hamlet zones is essentially the same as the Transect, although it does not use that terminology.
+It provides a sense of order and logical boundaries for different parts of the community.
+New commercial development should continue to be directed primarily to the northern hamlets and the areas of the Village zoned for commercial uses (the existing "C" and "D" districts).
 The "transect" concept is a graphic depiction of this recommended pattern for future planning decisions.
 A fuller discussion of this concept and its applicability to the "character areas" identified in previous comprehensive plan documents is contained in the paper "Character Areas and the Rural to Village Transect."
-(See list of references on page 24.)

-\\\vi.
-Update as necessary Town and Village land use regulations to be consistent with the Plan.
-The Plan encourages consideration and adoption of the concepts of form-based zoning in appropriate areas where development is desired, as well as \concepts described \those outlined in "Strategies for Sustainable Skaneateles" (See list of references on page24) and the green and sustainable neighborhood concepts set out in "Leadership in Energy and Environmental

-Design (LEED) for Neighborhood Development".
-To help users navigate the Zoning Code, the Town should also ensure that there is a table of contents in the front (which was part of the zoning as adopted in 2005, but was deleted when it was incorporated into the Town Code).
-The Plan encourages substantial projects in the Village and Town to strive for a net zero energy addition to fossil fuel use and green house gas emissions of the community.
+(See list of references on page 30.) - vi.
+Update as necessary Town land use regulations to be consistent with the Plan.
+The Plan encourages consideration and adoption of the concepts of form-based zoning in appropriate areas where development is desired, as well as concepts described in "Strategies for Sustainable Skaneateles" (See list of references on page 30) and the green and sustainable neighborhood concepts set out in "Leadership in Energy and Environmental Design (LEED) for Neighborhood Development".
+To help users navigate the Zoning Code, the Town should also reorganize and modernize the zoning code so that it is easier to use and ensure that there is a table of contents in the front (which was part of the zoning as adopted in 2005, but was deleted when it was incorporated into the Town Code). - vii.

-\\\vii.
 Utilize innovative financing mechanisms to aid Plan implementation.
 The Plan encourages creation of conservation easements and other tools to preserve valuable farmland and other prized open space.
 Exploration of various funding mechanisms and best practices already being utilized across Upstate New York is recommended to achieve the desired ends.
 In particular, the Plan recommends the formation of a non-profit Skaneateles Land Trust to work with landowners, the Town, the State, Onondaga County, the Finger Lakes Land Trust, and the City of Syracuse, to attract funds to purchase development rights on farmland and lake watershed lands.